Bylaws of the Federal Reserve Bank of St. Louis

 Section 11.
 Insurance and Other Agreement.

-The dollar amount of Covered Losses in a Covered Matter for which the Bank will indemnify and Person shall be reduced to the extent the Person receives payment of a Covered Loss under an insurance policy or other agreement.
+The dollar amount of Covered Losses in a Covered Matter for which the Bank will indemnify any Person shall be reduced to the extent the Person receives payment of a Covered Loss under an insurance policy or other agreement.

 Section 12.
 Inapplicable to Action by Bank or Board of Governors.

-This Article does not apply to any Covered Matter initiated or brought by the Bank or the Board of Governors,
+This Article does not apply to any Covered Matter initiated or brought by the Bank or the Board of Governors.

 Section 13.
 Subrogation.